Can You Weld Galvanized Steel? Best Beginner’s Guide

 - Cold galvanized steel also has a thin coating.

-The most severe defect the zinc can cause is called zinc-penetration cracking.
+The most severe defect is zinc-penetration cracking.
 This crack happens when liquid zinc comes in contact and penetrates the weld metal and the heat-affected zone (HAZ).
 The HAZ is the area next to the bead.

 For most common projects, the chances of zinc cracking are very low.
 But, it’s critical when you weld heavy-duty projects that will endure heavy loads.